Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with a single 'query' parameter described as 'Search query.'
-The description reinforces the purpose but does not add additional parameter details beyond the schema.
-Baseline 3 is appropriate.
+Schema coverage is 100% with the only parameter `query` already described as 'Search query'.
+The description does not add additional parameter semantics beyond implying the query is used to search the knowledge base, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.